 Calcinosis is difficult to manage, and there is poor evidence for therapies listed below

 Interstitial lung disease

 Pulmonary artery hypertension

 There is no cure for systemic sclerosis.
 Survival is determined by the disease subset and internal organ manifestations.
 Interstitial lung disease and pulmonary artery hypertension account for almost two-thirds of deaths related to systemic sclerosis.

-Proactive and routine annual screening allows early intervention with disease modifying drugs.
-These have led to improvement in prognosis and long term outcomes in recent years.
+Proactive and routine annual screening allows early intervention with disease-modifying drugs.
+These have led to an improvement in prognosis and long term outcomes in recent years.

 See the DermNet NZ bookstore.